 There are 16 packs of African Painted Dogs in the SVC, though numbers vary annually.
 During denning season, May through July, the packs become semi-habituated to vehicles and clients can photograph pups and adults cavorting around the den.
 Certain Conservancy lodges specialize in wild dog viewing.

 Don’t be afraid of the dark!
 Have a cookout on a kopje and watch the stars and constellations, some of which are unique to the Southern Hemisphere, like the Southern Cross.
 Take a light and on the way back to camp look for the many birds and animals that are mostly nocturnal, like nightjars, bush babies, owls, civets, serval, African spotted cats, and leopards.
 Position trail cameras at waterholes in the late afternoon and be surprised in the morning at what came to drink in the dark.
-Or hang impala bait in a tree and see if you can get a leopard or lions to feed.

 Fishing is offered by Conservancy lodges that have large dams (lakes) that are stocked with large-mouth bass and bream.